nicolaka/netshoot/README.md

 ## The netshoot kubectl plugin

-To easily troubleshoot networking issues in your k8s environment, you can leverage the [Netshoot Kubeclt Plugin](https://github.com/nilic/kubectl-netshoot) (shout out to Nebojsa Ilic for creating it!).
+To easily troubleshoot networking issues in your k8s environment, you can leverage the [Netshoot Kubectl Plugin](https://github.com/nilic/kubectl-netshoot) (shout out to Nebojsa Ilic for creating it!).
 Using this kubectl plugin, you can easily create ephemeral `netshoot` containers to troubleshoot existing pods, k8s controller or worker nodes.
 To install the plugin, follow [these steps](https://github.com/nilic/kubectl-netshoot#installation).

 Sample Usage: